David Lambourne: 2022 Kiribati constitutional crisis

 In May 2022, High Court Justice Lambourne was suspended over unspecified allegations of misconduct.
-In response, he filed a legal challenge, which was brought forward to Chief Justice Bill Hastings on 30 June 2022.
+In response, he filed a legal challenge, which was scheduled to be heard by Chief Justice Bill Hastings on 30 June 2022.
 However, instead of hearing the case, Hastings read out a letter from the Kiribati government stating that he too had been suspended with "immediate effect".

 On 11 August 2022, the crisis intensified when the government attempted to deport Lambourne, despite an order from the Kiribati Court of Appeal that he should not be removed from the country.
 The government said that Lambourne had "breached the conditions of his visitor's visa and posed a security risk".
 The deportation led to a three-hour standoff between immigration officials and a Fiji Airways pilot who refused to board Lambourne against his will.
 Lambourne was then placed in detention without his passport, before being bailed out by another court of appeal decision.
 Lambourne called the actions "an unlawful order to remove me in defiance of the order of the court of appeal", adding that the deportation attempt was political.

-On 12 August 2022, the court of appeal, in an urgent hearing, described the government's actions as "unacceptable and risks putting the Attorney-General and the persons directly concerned in contempt of court".
-A deputy solicitor general appeared in court on behalf of the attorney general, stating that Lambourne could not reside at his home because his wife is the leader of the opposition, and that there are supporters that visit their home, further implying "that once we put Mr Lambourne in the house, there would be something going [to] happen."
+On 12 August 2022, the court of appeal, in an urgent hearing, described the government's actions as "unacceptable and risks putting the Attorney-General and the persons directly concerned in contempt of court".A deputy solicitor general appeared in court on behalf of the attorney general, stating that Lambourne could not reside at his home because his wife is the leader of the opposition, and that there are supporters that visit their home, further implying "that once we put Mr Lambourne in the house, there would be something going [to] happen."
 The representative strongly denied that the government's action was political.